mvolkmann/blog/src/swift/SwiftPackageManager.md

 ## Using GitHub

 Swift packages are frequently stored in a GitHub repository.
+To create a GitHub repository for a new package inside Xcode:

+- Quit Xcode.
+- If the package directory is inside a project directory that has a git repository, move the package directory to a new location.
+- In the Finder, locate the `Package.swift` file of the package.
+- Double-click this file in the Finder to open an Xcode window that only shows the files in the package.
+- Select the "README.md" file and add details.
+- Select Source Control ...
+New Git Repository...
+- Click the "Create" button.
+- Select the Source Control Navigator (2nd tag).
+- Select the "Repositories" tab.
+- Right-click "Remotes" and select "New {package-name} Remote...".
+- In the dialog that appears, verify the account, enter a description, and choose "Public" or "Private".
+- Click the "Create" button.

 Package versions are specified with Git tags that are semantic version numbers.
 To add a tag to the current commit of a Swift package: